 Socotra Packing List & Prep Guide

-Updated April 2020, The Socotra Paking List & Prep Guide was originally written in July 2019
+Updated June 2023, The Socotra Packing List & Prep Guide was originally written in July 2019

 Getting To Socotra

 Getting to Socotra is not the most straightforward experience, in fact, it may be one of the more challenging places to visit in all your travels.
-You will need to book a tour with a local operator or with a company that partners with a local operator (I recommend Socotra Eco Tours & Inertia Network for this respectively).
+You will need to book a tour with a local operator or with a company that partners with a local operator.

 In order to get to Socotra, you will almost certainly need to go to Cairo, Egypt from where you will take a Yemenia Airways flight from Cairo to Socotra with a brief stop in Seiyun in mainland Yemen’s Hadramaut Region.
 Booking this flight is not the easiest task and requires it to be paid for and booked in Cairo in cash.